droher/baseball.computer/timeball/models/doc_stat_list.md

 {% docs batted_distance_unknown %}
-    Number of plate appearances in which the ball was hit, but the distance was not recorded and cannot be reliably inferred from context.
+    Number of plate appearances in which the ball was hit, but the distance was not recorded and cannot be reliably deduced from context.
 {% enddocs %}

 {% docs batted_distance_known %}
-    Number of plate appearances in which the ball was hit, and the distance was either recorded or reliably inferred from context.
+    Number of plate appearances in which the ball was hit, and the distance was either recorded or reliably deduced from context.
 {% enddocs %}

 {% docs fielded_by_battery %}